HSRP Configuration and Load Balancing Explained

 30 R3 G0/0.30 30.0.0.3 30 30.0.0.10

 If you only want to implement HSRP, the above command and configuration are sufficient.
-You don't any further configuration.
-But, with this configuration, only one router will active at a time.
-If you want to make all routers active at the same time, you need to configure HSRP load balancing.
+You don't need any further configuration.
+However, with this configuration, only one router will work at a time.
+To use all routers simultaneously, you need to configure HSRP load balancing.

 Configuring the HSRP load balancing